How to Prevent Session Replay Attacks in Android & iOS Apps Using AI

 Follow the instructions below to use the Fusion Set ID inside any standard mobile DevOps or CI/CD toolkit like Bitrise, Jenkins, Travis, Team City, Circle CI or other system:

-Add the Session Replay Attack feature to your security template.
+Add the Prevent Session Replay Attack feature to your security template.

 Navigate to Build > Security tab > Secure Communication section in the Appdome Console.

-Toggle On Prevent Session Replay Attack > Session Replay Attack.
+Toggle On Prevent MiTM Attacks > Prevent Session Replay Attack.

 Congratulations!
-The Session Replay Attack protection is now added to the mobile app -
+The Prevent Session Replay Attack protection is now added to the mobile app

-Certify the Session Replay Attack feature in Mobile Apps
+Certify the Prevent Session Replay Attack feature in Mobile Apps

 Figure 5: Certified Secure™ certificate